Big Blue Kitten: 2016: eight-year-old season

-Big Blue Kitten went winless in three starts as an eight year old.
-He began his sixth year of racing in the Woodford Reserve Turf Classic, finishing fifth behind Tourist (who would go on to win the Breeders' Cup Turf Mile), Slumber, World Approval, and winner Divisidero.
+Big Blue Kitten went winless in three starts as an eight-year/old.
+He began his sixth year of racing in the Woodford Reserve Turf Classic, finishing fifth behind Tourist (who went on to win the Breeders' Cup Turf Mile), Slumber, World Approval, and winner Divisidero.
 He then ran in the Manhattan Stakes, finishing sixth.
-After running last in the Northern Dancer Turf Stakes, the decision was made to retire him.
-Big Blue Kitten retired to Calumet Farm.
-His 2017 fee was set at $15,000.
+After running last in the Northern Dancer Turf Stakes, he was retired to Calumet Farm.
+His 2017 stud fee was set at $15,000.

+Retirement

+In 2025, Big Blue Kitten was retired to Old Friends in Georgetown, Kentucky.